primalmotion/bootsig/README.md

 ### Signature

-- generate the `sha256sum` for data in `/boot` and store it in `/boot/boot.sum`
+- generates the `sha256sum` for data in `/boot` and store it in `/boot/boot.sum`
-- count the files and write the number in `/boot/boot.count`
+- counts the files and write the number in `/boot/boot.count`
 - signs `boot.sum` and `boot.count`
 - stores the signatures in `/var/lib/bootsig`

 ### Verification

-- check the signature of `boot.sum` and `boot.count`
+- checks the signature of `boot.sum` and `boot.count`
-- verify the `sha256sum` of all files in `/boot`
+- verifies the `sha256sum` of all files in `/boot`
-- verify the number of files is still equal to what is stored in `boot.count`
+- verifies the number of files is still equal to what is stored in `boot.count`
-- write a status file in `/usr/lib/bootsig/bootsig-status`
+- writes a status file in `/usr/lib/bootsig/bootsig-status`
 - eventually runs a post script from `/usr/lib/bootsig/post-verify`

 ### User check

-- exit 0 or 1 based on the content of `/usr/lib/bootsig/bootsig-status`
+- exits 0 or 1 based on the content of `/usr/lib/bootsig/bootsig-status`

 ## Installation

-You can use the PKGBUILD if you are on arch, or run the `install` target from the provided `Makefile`
+You can use the `PKGBUILD` if you are on arch, or run the `install` target from the provided `Makefile`

     PREFIX= make install